...from the "Hungry i": History

 What producer Voyle Gilmore heard when he first saw the Kingston Trio at The Purple Onion in 1958 persuaded him to sign the group to Capitol Records. ...from the "Hungry i" was released in order to expose the record buying public to what live audiences experienced at a Trio performance.
-This appeal was successfully conveyed with this live album, indicated by its number 2 chart position and receiving a gold album award.
-The Trio was a carefully rehearsed act, the jokes and introductions to songs planned, delivered and also graded by their manager Frank Werber.
+This appeal was successfully conveyed with this live album, indicated by its number 2 chart position and its gold album award.
+The Trio was a carefully rehearsed act, with the jokes and introductions to songs planned, delivered, and graded by their manager Frank Werber.
 Gilmore recorded two nights of the group's twenty-seven-day engagement at the club.

-In 1964, the hungry i would also be the location for the recording of the final album for Capitol (Back in Town) by the John Stewart Trio.
+In 1964, the hungry i would also be the location for the recording of the Trio's final album for Capitol Back in Town by the John Stewart Trio.

 Reception

 The album was awarded an RIAA gold album on October 24, 1960.

 In his Allmusic review, critic Ronnie D. Lankford Jr. notes the intensity of the trio's performances and the audience reactions.
 Lankford writes their first live album "captures the band live, singing vibrant versions of 'Tic, Tic' and 'They Call the Wind Maria.'
 Because of the acoustic arrangements and professionalism of the band, this live performance easily matches the quality of the group's studio work."